 Methodology

-By using the official name databases of dozens of European countries and social media we were able to derive the name census for many other countries.
+By combining official European name databases with social media data, we successfully extrapolated name censuses for many other countries.

 • First name